 Senior Officers have the ability to influence the council.
-During 2015-16 there were no related party transactions between the Council and other organisations.
+During 2016-17 there were a number of related party transactions between the Council, Woodside Aveneue Development LLP and Aspect Building Communites Ltd. These figures are included in the detail above.